SMPA Responding to Member Needs During Difficult Times

 To pay your bill or access your account, please use our automated phone system (970) 626-5549, or (970) 864-7311 then press 2 - or log in to SmartHub for a variety of account services at smpa.smarthub.coop.
 You can also download the SmartHub app on your mobile device.
 If you need help with this or any other service, please call one of the above numbers during regular business hours.

 SMPA has been monitoring recent events associated with COVID-19 (Coronavirus).
-Proactively instituting a policy of “Social Distancing”, such as office closures, is considered a best practice and has proven effective to ensure business continuity, while improving the safety of the public and our staff.
-We thank you for your understanding and apologize for any inconvenience.
+Proactively instituting a policy of “Social Distancing” is considered a best practice and has proven effective to ensure business continuity, while improving the safety of the public and our staff.
+Please be advised that, as a critical service provider, we will be following public health orders and CDC guidelines, and anyone visiting our facilities must adhere to these posted requirements:

 What is SMPA doing to help prevent the spread of COVID-19 (coronavirus)?

 SMPA has been monitoring recent events associated with COVID-19 (Coronavirus).
-Based upon the best available information, our Crisis Response Team has determined that it is necessary for us to close our offices to the public for a limited period.
+Based upon the best available information, our Crisis Response Team has determined that it is reasonable for us to open our offices to the public.
+All visitors to our offices are asked to adhere to the guidelines above.

-We are proactively instituting an Infectious Disease Outbreak Response Plan.
-At this stage of the plan, office closures and social distancing procedures are in effect.
-We are still available over the phone during regular business hours and we are still providing all normal services.
+Of course, we are still available over the phone during regular business hours and we are still providing normal services.

 We are also strongly encouraging our members to pay their bills and manage their accounts remotely.
 To pay your bill or access your account, please use our automated phone system (970) 626-5549, or (970) 864-7311 then press 2 - or log in to SmartHub for a variety of account services at https://smpa.smarthub.coop/Login.html.
 You can also download the SmartHub app on your mobile device.
 If you need help with this or any other service, please call one of the above numbers during regular business hours.